 Email intent to Apply

-Applicants should email Tisdale@TFAS.org to notify the program manager of his or her intent to apply for the Fellowship.
+Applicants should email Tisdale@TFAS.org to notify the program associate of his or her intent to apply for the Fellowship.

 Tisdale Fellowship applicants intending to apply for the Woodard Fellowship should send the supplementary essay as a Word document to Tisdale@TFAS.org.
 Applicants should answer the following question: